icinganalysis/icinganalysis.github.io/content/NACA-TN-3658.md

 ![Figure 5.
 Rotating disk for the measurement of liquid-water content in icing clouds.
 Note ice-thickness feeler and ice removal scraper behind disk.](/images%2Fnaca-rm-a9c09%2FFigure%205.png)
 _Figure 5 of NACA-RM-A9C09.
 Rotating disk for the measurement of liquid-water content in icing clouds._

+### Comparisons to the ribbon analysis from [Mathematical Investigation of Water Droplet Trajectories]({filename}Mathematical%20Investigation%20of%20Water%20Droplet%20Trajectories.md)

 >Trajectory calculations based on ideal two-dimensional flow about a ribbon (ref.
 11), which is essentially a rectangle of zero chord, have been used as an approximation to obtain the impingement on rectangular